Skip to content

 • Signing: Ed25519

-• Testnets tested: Preprod
+• Tested on: Preprod

 Uses a UTXO-native subscription model inspired by cardano-swaps.
 Instead of locking funds in a shared contract, each subscriber creates their own UTXO at a validator address.
 No custody transfer, no UTXO contention.
 The validator enforces payment collection and cancellation rules through pure math.

 NFTs are Cardano native assets — no smart contract needed for the token itself, just a minting policy tied to the subscription validator.
+The engine ships at 184KB with zero WASM dependencies (built on cmttk and noble-bip32ed25519 for transaction building and key derivation in pure TypeScript).

 Adding a New Chain